paralus/paralus/CONTRIBUTING.md

 ## DCO Sign off

-All authors to the project retain copyright to their work.
-However, to ensure that they are only submitting work that they have rights to, we are requiring everyone to acknowledge this by signing their work.
+All authors of the project retain copyright to their work.
+However, to ensure that they are only submitting work that they have rights to, we are requiring everyone is to acknowledge this by signing their work.

 Any copyright notices in this repo should specify the authors as "the paralus contributors".